sichkar-valentyn/Multiplication_Table/README.md

 # Multiplication Table
-Simple example of multiplication table and how to use loops and tabulation in Python
+Simple example of Multiplication Table and how to use loops and tabulation in Python

 ### Reference to:
 [1] Valentyn N Sichkar.
 Multiplication Table in Python // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/Multiplication_Table (date of access: XX.XX.XXXX)